kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 - Fix Neri's way of doing cross-node preemption by making several scheduling improvements.
 I think he uses Prefilters to only schedule the missing pods not scheduled yet in the stop-world timeframe.
 Actually, I think most of my code can be used for this case. the only difference is that we have to ensure that there is not coming any race conditions since other pods can be changed in the meantime.
 - Make my own heuristic based optimization plan.

+## Testing plan

+Paired replay (sequential) on a clean slate
+- Run the same workload twice on a clean cluster (or after a full reset): once with default, once with yours.
+- Fix all randomness: same pod count, priorities, affinities, creation timestamps, and random seed if your generator uses one.
+- Advantages: isolates each scheduler; best for measuring packing efficiency and disruption without interference.

 ## Overview

 An improved cross-node preemption plugin that addresses the limitations of the original CrossNodePreemption plugin.
 This plugin implements efficient algorithms for cross-node preemption with advanced optimization strategies.